Having Honest Conversations At Work Post-Layoff

 It's ok, I don't blame you.

 Layoffs suck - plain and simple.
-Being part of one, having to facilitate one (human resources folks, my heart goes out to you), or remaining after one's occurred - they're all bad.
-Layoffs happen for SO many reasons.
-Some reasonable, some totally unreasonable and avoidable.
+Being part of one, having to facilitate one (HR folks, my heart goes out to you), or remaining after one's occurred - they're all bad.
+I've been through them myself, before I was self-employed.
+0 stars, do not recommend.

-• Can you make everyone feel better & is it your responsibility to?
+Can you make everyone feel better & is it your responsibility to?
 No

 Is this article THE ANSWER?
 No. No article or resource is.

-So, let's talk about some best practices to get you through to hopefully help take the edge off, and take a look at: why leadership role modeling matters post-layoff, some ways you can navigate these conversations, solutions you can offer to your teams on how to navigate these changes for themselves.
+Solutions you can offer to your teams on how to navigate these changes for themselves.
 And, why having open, honest talks post-layoffs is a non-negotiable in any company's survival kit.

 WHY THIS MATTERS

-Layoffs send ripples through an organization like a comet landing in a lake.
-People feel it.
-Employees understandably worry about their job security and workload increases for the lay-off survivors (queue Survivor's Guilt and 'when is the other shoe going to drop' vibes).
+Employees understandably worry about their job security and increased workload for the survivors of layoffs (queue Survivor's Guilt and 'when is the other shoe going to drop' vibes).

 Survivors of a layoff are like survivors of a shipwreck.
 The boat sank, but they're there, bobbing in the ocean, wondering what to do next.

-Honest conversations help people see the rescue ship on the horizon.
 Morale matters, and post-layoff, a "Hey, this is what happened, here's why, it sucks, and here's how we can move through this together," goes a long way.

 IS HAVING REALLY HONEST CONVERSATIONS POST-LAYOFF A GOOD IDEA?